klothoplatform/k2-sample-apps/chat/tutorial.md

 fastapi.bind(postgres)
 ```

-> ⚠️ **Important**: Do not execute `infra.py` directly or import it into your application layer.
+> **Note**: Do not execute `infra.py` directly or import it into your application layer.
 The Klotho 2 CLI reads this file to deploy resources.

 ### Connecting Your App to Klotho 2 Constructs
 Klotho 2 uses environment variables to connect your app with defined resources: